 To qualify as a surviving spouse, the survivor must have been legally married to the deceased person at the time of death.
 Usually, it's clear who is and isn't married.
 But not always.

 The simple term "children" can mean different things to different people—and under different laws.
 Many state statutes use the term "issue" to describe who should inherit in the absence of a will, meaning direct descendants of the deceased person (children, grandchildren, and so on).

 If an intestate succession law includes the deceased person's "sisters and brothers" or "siblings" as heirs, this group generally includes half-siblings and may even include half-siblings who were adopted out of the family.

 Obviously, an heir who has died can't inherit.
 But if the heir was a close relative, such as a child of the deceased person, his or her offspring may be entitled to take some or all of what their parent would have received.
 Figuring out whether this is the case can be tricky, but it's essential that you do so before distributing assets.

 Parents who have young children and who make a will typically name someone to serve as the personal guardian of their children.
-But if a guardian is needed and there's no will, how does a judge know whom to appoint?
-In that situation, the court will appoint a guardian.
-The judge will gather as much information as possible about the children, their family circumstances, and the deceased parents' wishes and try to make a good decision.
+But if a guardian is needed and there's no will, how does a court know whom to appoint?
+In that situation, the judge will gather as much information as possible about the children, their family circumstances, and the deceased parents' wishes, and try to make a good decision.
 The primary rule is that the judge must always act in the best interests of the children.
-(More information in Nolo's How Guardianships Work FAQ.)
+(See How Guardianships Work FAQ.)